 Ambulances and firefighter trucks are parked after a fire broke out at Wang Fuk Court, a residential estate in the Tai Po district of Hong Kong's New Territories, Wednesday, Nov.
 26 2025. | Chan Long Hei, Associated Press

-CNN reported that this is Hong Kong’s deadliest fire in almost 30 years.
-In 1997 a fire ripped through a karaoke bar killing 17.
+CNN reported that this is one of Hong Kong’s deadliest fire.
+The next deadliest was in 1997 when a fire ripped through a karaoke bar killing 17.

 Bamboo scaffolding — widely used across the city — has drawn increasing scrutiny after playing a role in several recent fires.
 The New York Times reported in May that the government announced plans to phase out the material in favor of steel, citing fire-safety concerns.